capistrano/capistrano/docs/_posts/2013-06-01-release-announcement.markdown

 {% endhighlight %}

-This always felt a little unclean, and indeed it's a hack that was originally implemeted to facilitate rolling deployments at a large German firm by a couple of freelancers who were consulting with them.
+This always felt a little unclean, and indeed it's a hack that was originally implemented to facilitate rolling deployments at a large German firm by a couple of freelancers who were consulting with them.
 (Hint, one of those guys went on to found Travis-CI!)